PruvoNet/squiss-ts/source/includes/_squiss.md

   });
 ```

 Starts polling SQS for new messages.
-Each new message is handed off in the `message` event.
+Each new message is handed off in the [Message](#message-class) event.

 #### stop(soft?: boolean, timeout?: number): Promise<boolean>